 John Howard Sanden ’56

 John Howard Sanden tried to paint the best in people.
-Right after his 1955 Minneapolis College of Art graduation, he became Art Director for Billy Graham’s Evangelistic Association, where he spent fourteen years.
+Right after his 1956 Minneapolis School of Art graduation, he became the art director for Billy Graham’s Evangelistic Association, where he spent fourteen years.

 He then moved to New York City to try portraiture, and within months he’d established a nationwide clientele of the famous, wealthy, and influential.
 In 1974 he founded the Portrait Institute, teaching others through classroom work, touring seminars, and correspondence learning.
 His National Portrait Seminar was the largest in America.